prominenceai/deepstream-services-library/docs/api-ode-handler.md

 # Object Detection Event (ODE) Handler API Reference

-The ODE Handler Component manages an ordered collection of [ODE Triggers](/docs/api-ode-trigger.md), each with their own ordered collections of [ODE Actions](/docs/api-ode-action.md) and (optional) [ODE Areas](/docs/api-ode-area.md.
+The ODE Handler Component manages an ordered collection of [ODE Triggers](/docs/api-ode-trigger.md), each with their own ordered collections of [ODE Actions](/docs/api-ode-action.md) and (optional) [ODE Areas](/docs/api-ode-area.md).
 The Handler installs a `batch-meta-handler` callback to process the batched metadata for each GST Buffer flowing over the ODE Handler's Source Pad connected to the Sink Pad of the next component; On-Screen-Display for example.
 The handler extracts the Frame and Object metadata iterating through its collection of ODE Triggers.
-Triggers are created and with specific purpose and criteria looking for the occurrence of specific Object Detection Events (ODEs).
-On the occurrence of an object-detection-event, the Trigger iterates through its ordered collection of ODE Actions invoking their custom `handle-ode-occurrence` service.
+Triggers, created with specific purpose and criteria, check for the occurrence of specific Object Detection Events (ODEs).
+On ODE occurrence, the Trigger iterates through its ordered collection of ODE Actions invoking their `handle-ode-occurrence` service.
 ODE Areas, rectangle locations and dimensions, can be added to Triggers as additional criteria for ODE occurrence.
 Both Actions and Areas can be shared, or co-owned, by multiple Triggers

 #### ODE Handler Construction and Destruction
 ODE Handlers are created by calling [dsl_ode_handler_new](#dsl_ode_handler_new).
 Handlers are deleted by calling [dsl_component_delete](/docs/api-component.md#dsl_component_delete), [dsl_component_delete_many](/docs/api-component.md#dsl_component_delete_many), or [dsl_component_delete_all](/docs/api-component.md#dsl_component_delete_all)